June 03, 2024

 Ghost Panther concludes and it's terrible.
 Seriously, it's just awful.

 The most glaring problem is the character of Erik Killraven, who consists of two characters warped together only because their names both have "kill" in them.
-It forced the writer to take what needed to be a simple concept and drown it in a sea of Martians and Time Diamonds. i understand the need to have Killmonger, he's the most recognizable Black Panther villain, but couldn't they have at least warped him with a Ghost Rider villain?
+It forced the writer to take what needed to be a simple concept and drown it in a sea of Martians and Time Diamonds.
+I understand the need to have Killmonger, he's the most recognizable Black Panther villain, but couldn't they have at least warped him with a Ghost Rider villain?

-That flags up my biggest problem with this comic as a whole, it means far too heavily into Blac Panther while all but ignoring the Ghost Rider half of the equation.
+That flags up my biggest problem with this comic as a whole, it means far too heavily into Black Panther while all but ignoring the Ghost Rider half of the equation.
 That side is represented solely as a striking visual minus any of the nuance or characters.
 Instead of playing up any kind of internal struggle of man versus demon the story gives us Flaming Dad Panther.

 The artwork is less than impressive as well.
 I still wonder if Jefte Palo was under some kind of deadline crunch because this is much more sloppy than his usual work.
 He's always relied on heavy blacks, but here the figures are nothing but blobby silhouettes on flat colors in place of any backgrounds.
 I do like his Ghost Panther, who claws wildly in the air like an animal, but that's about the only positive.